SeqLock

 Read only access works on the following principle, it gets the value of a sequential lock

-counter before it will enter into critical section and compares it with the value of the same sequential lock
+counter before it will enter into and compares it with the value of the same sequential lock

 That's all.
 As we may see principle of work of sequential locks